AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/low-level-settings.md

 #### Forcibly route LAN IPv4

-When enabled, AdGuard filters all LAN connections, including local IPv4 network traffic, even if the *Route all LAN IPv4 connections* option is enabled.
+This option makes AdGuard filter all LAN connections, including local IPv4 network traffic, even if the *Route all LAN IPv4 connections* option is enabled.

 #### Route all LAN IPv4 connections

-Once enabled, AdGuard excludes LAN connections from filtering for simple networks.
+This option makes AdGuard exclude LAN connections from filtering for simple networks.
 May not work for complex networks.
 Works only with the *Forcibly route LAN IPv4* option disabled.

 #### IPv6 address